eliasbenb/PlexAniBridge/docs/configuration.md

 `str` (Optional, default: `./data`)

 Path to store the database, backups, and custom mappings.
 This is shared across all profiles.

-??? note "Docker"

-    If running in Docker, **do not change this path** unless properly mapped in your Docker volume/mount.

 ---